jrussino/asteroid-game/README.md

 # REQUIREMENTS
-This module has been tested under Ubuntu 16.04.
+This software has been tested under Ubuntu 16.04.
 It requires the following packages to compile:
 * libsdl2-dev        (SDL2, for basic graphics)
 * libsdl2-gfx-dev    (SDL2-gfx, for geometric primitives)